nopsys/CogNOS/Documentation/buildOSx.md

 # Compilation Instructions

 ## Cross-Compilation
-By the moment, the executable we generate must be in [ELF 32](http://web.archive.org/web/20070225114551/http://pdos.csail.mit.edu/6.828/2005/readings/elf.pdf) format.
+By the moment, the executable we generate must be in [ELF 64](https://www.uclibc.org/docs/elf-64-gen.pdf) format.
 Since ELF is the official output for UNIX systems, compiling Nopsys from any other family of OS needs a cross compilation.

-Any cross-compilation setting should work after informing the relevant variables of the Makefile (declared in the Makefile.tools file).
+Any cross-compilation setting should work after informing the relevant variables to the Makefile (declared in the compilation.conf file under the nopsys folder).

-For compiling from Mac OSx we are using a prebuilt gcc found [here](http://crossgcc.rts-software.org/doku.php?id=compiling_for_linux)
+For compiling from Mac OSx we redirect the reader to the [document](generateNopsysCompiler.md) explaining how to generate a gcc cross compiler for x86_64.

 ## Dependencies